 Sensitivity assessment.
 This biotope occurs in a depositional environment, where sedimentation is likely, to be high due to the low energy of the habitat.
 However, the deposit of 30 cm in a single event is probably greater than the normal range of sedimentation and, in theses sheltered habitats, likely to remain.
-Therefore, a proportion of the adults and a greater proportion of the juveniles may not be able to realign themselves with the surface of the sediment and resistance is assessed as Medium but at 'Low' confidence due to the lack of direct evidence.
-Hence, resilience is probably High and sensitivity is assessed as Low at the benchmark level.
+Therefore, a proportion of the adults and a greater proportion of the juveniles may not be able to realign themselves with the surface of the sediment and resistance is assessed as Medium.
+Resilience of key characterizing species is considered to be High and sensitivity is assessed as Low at the benchmark level.